codesandbox/codesandbox-client/contributor-docs/adding-template.md

 export default props => <img alt="filename" src={filename} {...props} />;
 ```

 Replace `filename` with your logo name.
-The file name should be all lowercase and the `.tsx` file should be capitalised: `Filename.tsx`.
+The image file name should be all lowercase and the `.tsx` file should be capitalised: `Filename.tsx`.

 Example: